Guide to the United States Emergency Board No. 119 Transcripts of Proceedings and Exhibits,

 Abstract:

-Transcripts of proceedings and exhibits of the Emergency Board No. 119, 1957.
+Transcript of proceedings and exhibits of the Emergency Board No. 119, 1957.
 Wages and benefits case.
-General Managers' Association of New York vs. the International Organization of Masters, Mates and Pilots, Inc., 1937-1957.
+General Managers' Association of New York vs. the International Organziation of Masters, mates and Pilots, Inc., 1937-1957.
+There are also copies of 35 exhibits which provide a picture of the wage structure of the railroad and marine industries and describe in detail the jobs performed by union members.

 Language: